ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 - Install CMSIS-Toolbox.
 - Initialize or update the catalog of public CMSIS-Pack versions.
 - Install and set up the **clangd** extension.
 This extension provides IntelliSense support for C/C++ projects and integrates with the **CMSIS csolution** extension.
-- Modify extension settings.
+- Modify the **Arm CMSIS csolution** extension settings.

 ## Tutorial

 Once your Keil Studio development environment is set up, you can start working with a csolution project.

-Check the "Work with a csolution example project" section in the **CMSIS csolution** extension Readme to:
+Follow the steps in the "Work with a csolution example project" section in the **CMSIS csolution** extension Readme to:
-- Clone a csolution example project.
+- Clone the Blinky example project available in the following repository: https://github.com/RobertRostohar/Demo_EW/.
-- Install the CMSIS-Packs required.
+- Install the CMSIS-Packs required for the csolution.
 - Set a context for the csolution (select a build target and a build configuration).

 When you are ready, follow the instructions below to: